 - To pay special attention to the health and welfare of young people and health inequalities.

 - To provide young people with a safe start of their careers.

-The Resolution on the National Youth Programme also defines the key guidelines of the youth policy in Slovenia:
+The Resolution on the National Programme for Youth also defines the key guidelines of the youth policy in Slovenia:

 - Promote development of youth strategies and programmes on local level.

-For the effective implementation of the youth policy in Slovenia and the provisions of the National Youth Programme, the Council of the Government of the Republic of Slovenia for Youth has set up 4 different working groups to discuss the most relevant topics for the development of youth policy in Slovenia:
+For the effective implementation of the youth policy in Slovenia and the provisions of the National Programme for Youth, the Council of the Government of the Republic of Slovenia for Youth has set up 4 different working groups to discuss the most relevant topics for the development of youth policy in Slovenia:

 - the preparation and the amendments of the Public interest in the Youth Sector Act;